 Now that we’ve taken a glimpse of these valuable lessons, we’ll go into detail with every one of them to find out more important information!

-Lesson 1: Most meetings are unproductive, but learning what makes them this way can help you prevent it from happening
+Lesson 1: Most meetings are unproductive, but learning what makes them this way can help you prevent it from happening.

 Most people hate meetings, and for a reason.
 An appointment is usually just a time when team members gather around to discuss a given topic but end up circling it and talking nonsense.
 According to research conducted by Atlassian, approximately half of the meetings are unproductive and considered a waste of time.

 So how can we change that and put those resources utilized in the process to better use?
-The answer is simple: Ditch team meetings and use other project management tools instead.
+The answer is simple: Ditch team meetings and use other communication tools instead.
 Of course, teamwork and communication set the base for every successful project, so managers must find more interactive ways of engaging with their people.